Quantum phase transitions and ground-state correlations in BCS-like models: The models, their ground states and ground-state correlation functions

 where $\sum_{\bs k} \left( \varepsilon_{\bs k} - E_{\bs k} \right)$ is the ground-state energy, and $E_{\bs k}$, given by

 are the single quasi-particle energies.
-For appropriate choice of twisted boundary conditions, which may depend on direction ${\bs e}_i$, as long as our system is finite the excitation energies $E_{\bs k}$ remain strictly positive: $E_{\bs k} > 0$ for all values of ${\bs k}$, and this is assumed to hold in the sequel.
+For our choice of boundary conditions, as long as our system is finite the excitation energies $E_{\bs k}$ remain strictly positive: $E_{\bs k} > 0$ for all values of ${\bs k}$, and this is assumed to hold in the sequel.

 The Hamiltonian (\ref{ham1}) preserves parity; therefore without any loss of generality we can restrict the state-space to the subspace of even number of particles (electrons).
 In this subspace, the state $|0\rangle_{qp}$ of an unspecified (but even) number of electrons, defined by